sidarthsai13901/5G_TestBench_IITM_Embedded/Readme.md

 - If any part of this process fails (e.g., due to invalid input or communication errors), an error message is displayed.
 - Finally, it terminates the I2C controller to clean up resources.

-These functions collectively provide the core functionality for interacting with UART and I2C interfaces through a GUI, allowing users to perform basic read and write operations on connected devices.
+### Scan Script
 This script is a utility tool for scanning an I2C bus to detect slave devices using an FTDI-based USB to I2C converter.
 It uses the `pyftdi` library to communicate with the FTDI device and scan the I2C bus.
 Here's a detailed explanation of each part of the script:

-### Scan Script

 #### I2cBusScanner Class

 1. **SMB_READ_RANGE and HIGHEST_I2C_SLAVE_ADDRESS**: These constants define the range of addresses to scan in SMBus mode and the highest possible I2C address, respectively.